Qwellstra/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to delete a file
 A script to delete a directory
-A script that changes the current working directory to the previous one
+A script that changes the current working directory to the previous one A script that lists all files in cd and parent directory and boot directory